akkikhan/Primus-SaaS/examples/trunked-npm-backend/README.md

 - Registers `primusIdentityMiddleware` using the exact configuration object from the npm docs.
 - Demonstrates Local / Azure AD / Hybrid flows by switching `PRIMUS_VALIDATION_MODE`.
+- Simulates a realistic dashboard service with seeded data (`/api/dashboard`, `/api/notifications`) that originally shipped without authentication.
+- Shows the deltas introduced when the middleware is added:
+  - `PRIMUS_ENFORCE_AUTH=false` → routes remain public, no roles or token checks run.
+  - `PRIMUS_ENFORCE_AUTH=true` → the same routes now require valid Primus / Azure AD tokens and respect `requireRoles`.
-- Exposes routes that align with the usage snippets from the package README:
+- Exposes routes that align with the SDK usage snippets:
-  - `GET /health` – Shows which validation mode is active and whether Local/Azure requirements are enabled.
+  - `GET /health` – Shows which validation mode is active and whether auth is enforced.
   - `GET /api/public` – Open endpoint for smoke testing the server.
+  - `GET /api/dashboard` – Realistic dashboard payload guarded by Primus middleware.
+  - `GET /api/notifications` – Notification center feed guarded by Primus middleware.
-  - `GET /api/profile` – Protected endpoint that returns `req.primusUser`.
+  - `GET /api/profile` – Shows the attached `req.primusUser`.
   - `GET /api/admin` – Requires the `Admin` role via `requireRoles`.
   - `GET /api/management` – Accepts either `Manager` or `Admin` roles.

-The route handlers intentionally avoid any additional business logic so you can copy/paste them into your own module.
+Because the only variable is whether the middleware runs, this project doubles as a concrete migration playbook for existing services.

 ## Obtaining tokens for testing